bebo-dot-dev/asustor-dropbox/setup.md

 These are the manual setup steps for this app

 1. Download the latest apk from the [releases page](/../../releases)
 2. Install the apk using the ADM App Central manual install feature.
-This app is dependent on Python and the installer should ensure Python is installed
+This app is dependent on Python 2.7 and the installer should ensure Python 2.7 is installed, Python 3 is not currently supported.
 3. The installer will by default create a single crontab scheduled job in the root account crontab file.
 The root account crontab file can be found at this location on the NAS:

   `/var/spool/cron/crontabs/root`